vtex/shoreline/styleguides/admin/documentation/components/collapsible.md

 #### Actions Panel

-It represents a set of `buttons` and it's always located in the right side of the header.
+It represents a set of `buttons` and it's always located on the right side of the header.
 You should pass this set of `buttons` to the `Collapsible.Header` children, to this panel to be rendered.

-### Collapsible.Content
+### Content

 As the name already says, it represents the `content` of the collapsible.
 It renders a `<section>` and can be `hidden` or `visible`.